 The History of Business Astrology

-The Dow Jones was born on July 3, 1884.
+The Dow Jones was founded on May 26, 1896 1884.
 In the early 20th Century "Wall Street became Main Street" and the stock market, once considered a highly risky place for everyday people to put their money, was beginning to attract a whole new group of amateur speculators.
 Popular magazines covered financial news, and many best-sellers promised investors an inside track.
 The lure of wealth and money before the crash of 1929 attracted a variety of individuals, including astrologers.

 New York City astrologer Evangeline Adams achieved fame and fortune through her practice of astrology.
 She became the best-known astrologer of her day, was often quoted in the New York Times and many investors, including Charlie Chaplin, Mary Pickford, and J. P. Morgan, followed her advice.
 Adams' story provides a history of the time that saw the rise of economic forecasting in America, as well as how astrology itself was professionalized.